5 Car-Buying Tips Inspired By The Big Screen

 An online calculator can help you determine whether you should take advantage of low-interest financing or a manufacturer rebate.
 A rebate will reduce your auto loan balance, while low-interest financing lowers your monthly payment.
 The best option depends on the price of the vehicle, the size of the rebate and the interest rates available for financing.

 The anthropomorphic Volkswagen Beetle Herbie rode again, and again, and again — growing more beloved with time.
 Today’s cars live longer than ever, making used vehicles an attractive option.
-In 2015, the average age of vehicle was 11.4 years old.
-That’s up from an average age of about eight years in 1995, according to research by R.L.
-Polk.
+In 2020, the average vehicle age was 11.9 years old.
+That’s up from an average age of about 9.6 years in 2002, according to IHS Markit data.
 Modern car buyers also benefit from easily accessible vehicle history reports, a research essential when buying a used car.